|9982 Hwy 197 North

 |Can you order online?||No. Sorry.
 Because every piece of pottery in Mark of the Potter is hand made by individual artists, our inventory is constantly changing.
 The potters not only make many similar things, they also make many different things.
 It would take a whole other staff just to keep up with the rapid changes and resultant data entry that would require.
 We tried barcoding with a computer system and well, the results weren't pretty.|

 |Do you get your clay out of the river?||No. Because we do a

-high heat firing for our stoneware at Mark of the
+high heat firing for our stoneware at Mark of the Potter

 (cone 10 or near 2400 F.) the actual mineral and other

-for us and buy it by the ton.
-Another factor is that the clay's properties work with our custom
+blend for us by the ton.
+Another important

+factor is that the clay's properties work with our custom

 In the past is was common for a potter or pottery to locate at a particular spot near a river where a mass of suitable clay was found.
+Very few still do.

 |Do you fire your pottery in a microwave?||No. But once the pottery is finish fired in an electric kiln or our gas kiln it is safe to use in a microwave.|

 |Why does it take so long to make an order?||The process of making stoneware pottery requires many

 example, the clay must be wedged first and then thrown or

 otherwise shaped into the piece the potter is making.

 If it has a handle or other "accessories" like for a

 mug, pitcher or tea pot then it must dry overnight to

-the extras are applied.
 Then trimming and cleaning up.
+After that the

 After bisque firing the piece is solid enough to be handled more and glazed.
 When enough pottery has been made and glazed to fill up the gas kiln we load up the kiln and cook 'em.